Does Lala Kent Have A Married Boyfriend? James Kennedy Discusses Relationship With Lisa Vanderpump

 “He’s sneaky, I think.
 Like he kind of just follows Lala out sometimes,” Kennedy explained to his former boss, according to a report by Perez Hilton on January 3.
 “I feel like Lala is scared to do what she wants to do sometimes and I feel like Lala, if she’s told not to go to Sonoma then it could be two minutes before the plane and she wouldn’t board it.
 She’s completely wrapped around this guy’s finger.”

 Once she heard Kennedy’s take on Lala Kent’s situation, Vanderpump admitted that she was concerned about the choices Kent was making.
 In turn, Kennedy informed her that Lala Kent was not making the right choices at all.
 He then claimed that Lala Kent is often afraid that her boyfriend will catch him at her house.
-According to Kennedy, he once pretended to be a knock on the door and in response, he was faced with a completely freaked out Lala Kent, who appeared to be on edge at the thought of her boyfriend arriving to her home unannounced.
+According to Kennedy, he once pretended to be a knock on the door and in response, he was faced with a completely freaked out Lala Kent, who appeared to be on edge at the thought of her boyfriend arriving at her home unannounced.

 “I don’t know if [Lala Kent] is dating a married man or not, but she’s dating someone who is shrouded in mystery,” Vanderpump told the cameras during a confessional.
 “She’s not allowed to speak his name out loud and I think Lala really deserves a little bit better than that.”